 SCUBA diving and fieldwork

-I have been an avid SCUBA diver for the past 25 years, logging over 5,000 dives across Bermuda, the Caribbean (Barbados, Belize, Bonaire, Costa Rica, Colombia, Florida [Miami area, Florida Keys, central FL springs and cenotes, and east coast], Honduras, Mexico, Nicaragua, Panama, St. Vincent and the Grenadines), inland United States (Alabama, North Carolina, and Tennessee), Gulf of Mexico (Florida panhandle and Texas’ Flower Garden Banks [R/V Manta out of Galveston]), Hawaii, French Polynesia (Mo’orea and the Austral Islands), the Cook Islands, Fiji, Tonga, New Caledonia, Solomon Islands, Palau, Australia (southern and northern sections of the Great Barrier Reef), and elsewhere in the Indo-Pacific, including the British Indian Ocean Territory (Chagos Banks, south of the Maldives), Indonesia (Bali, Lembongan/Penida, Nusa Tenggara [Flores and Komodo National Park (northern and central regions)], Sulawesi [southern & northern regions], Maluku [Ambon/Seram & the Banda Islands], and Papua [Triton Bay & Raja Ampat]), Malaysia (Peninsular and Borneo), Maldives (central and northern atolls), Philippines (Luzon, Visayas, and Palawan/Coron), Taiwan (mainland, offshore territories, and South China Sea atolls), and Thailand (Gulf of Thailand and Indian Ocean).
+I have been an avid SCUBA diver for the past 25+ years, logging over 8,000 dives across Africa (entire coast of Kenya), Bermuda, the Caribbean (Bahamas, Barbados, Belize, Bonaire, Costa Rica, Colombia, Dominica, Florida [Miami area, the Keys, the panhandle, & Dry Tortugas & Biscayne National Parks], Honduras, Mexico, Nicaragua, Panama, St. Lucia, St. Vincent & the Grenadines, Turks & Caicos), inland United States (Alabama, North Carolina, & Tennessee), Gulf of Mexico (Florida panhandle & Texas’ Flower Garden Banks [R/V Manta out of Galveston]), Hawaii, French Polynesia (Mo’orea & the Austral Islands), the Cook Islands, Fiji, Tonga, New Caledonia, Solomon Islands, Palau, Eastern Australia (southern & northern sections of the Great Barrier Reef), and elsewhere in the Indo-Pacific, including Chagos Banks (south of the Maldives), Indonesia (Bali, Lembongan/ Penida, Nusa Tenggara [Flores & Komodo National Park (northern & central regions)], Sulawesi [southern & northern regions], Maluku [Ambon/Seram & the Banda Islands], and Papua [Triton Bay & Raja Ampat]), Malaysia (Peninsular & Borneo), Maldives (central & northern atolls), Mauritius, Philippines (Luzon, Visayas, & Palawan/Coron), Taiwan (mainland, offshore territories, & South China Sea atolls), and Thailand (Gulf of Thailand and Indian Ocean).
+Since mid-2023, I have begun exploring the reefs of the Saudi Arabian Red Sea coastline and hope to visit its most far-flung corners.
+I also visited the warm reefs of the Persian Gulf (Bahrain) in 2023-2024 and the (surprisingly cold) waters of the Gulf of Oman in mid-2024.
+For a selection of my best underwater images, check out my Adobe Portfolio.

 I have also dived as part of a research expedition to the Northwest Hawaiian Islands, the world’s largest marine protected area, on the NOAA ship Hi’ialakai.
 I have rescue, NITROX, and master diver certifications through NAUI, as well as AAUS training and certification from the University of Hawaii, Manoa.
 From April 2013 to May 2015, I conducted fieldwork across the Indo-Pacific on the Khaled bin Sultan Living Oceans Foundation’s research vessel, the Golden Shadow, and have logged over 600 dives across 10 nations with this organization.
 More recently, I have been undertaking fieldwork at Dongsha, a Taiwanese-governed atoll in the South China Sea, with plans of going even further south into the South China Sea (Nansha Atoll) at some point.
 Since 2016, I have also been undertaking volunteer work (namely training tourists in marine biology and establishing long-term monitoring programs) with the NGO Coral Reef CPR in the Maldives, an opportunity that has afforded considerable diving.